What we know about the Moscow concert hall attack | KRDO

 ISIS described the attack as the “fiercest in years,” according to a translation of the message by the SITE Intelligence Group, which monitors terror groups’ propaganda.

-Amaq also provided details of the attack, saying that three fighters attacked the gathered crowd at the venue with guns and knives while the fourth threw incendiary devices.
-It said the attack was preceded by an intensive surveillance operation of the place.
+Amaq also provided details of the attack, saying that three fighters attacked the crowd with guns and knives while the fourth threw incendiary devices.
+It said the attack was preceded by an intensive surveillance operation of the venue.

-It added that “the attack comes within the normal context of the raging war between the Islamic State and countries fighting Islam,” according to the translation by SITE.
+“The attack comes within the normal context of the raging war between the Islamic State and countries fighting Islam,” it added, according to SITE’s translation.

 The United States had previously warned Moscow that ISIS militants were determined to target Russia in the days before assailants stormed the concert hall.